 LSU Tigers Football History: SEC Distinctions

-Over the course of Louisiana State University football history, the program has captured two National Championships (1958 and 2003).
-They also have been Conference Champions twelve times (nine times in the SEC – 1935, 1936, 1958, 1961, 1970, 1986, 1988, 2001, and 2003).
-Since the SEC split into two divisions, LSU has claimed six SEC Western Division Championships (1996, 1997, 2001, 2002, 2003, and 2005).
+Over the course of Louisiana State University football history, the program has captured three National Championships (1958, 2003 and 2007).
+They also have been Conference Champions thirteen times (ten times in the SEC - 1935, 1936, 1958, 1961, 1970, 1986, 1988, 2001, 2003 and 2007).
+Since the SEC split into two divisions, LSU has claimed seven SEC Western Division Championships (1996, 1997, 2001, 2002, 2003, 2005 and 2007).

 LSU Tigers Football History: Did You Know?